dhvani1710/DataPirates/README.md

 * On clicking *'Let's Begin'* , the path is displayed in the grid, and the name of the algorithm used is displayed.
 An alert box is displayed if the finder was unable to find the path.

-* An alert box warns the user if he select the algorithm which may not gurantee the shortest path.
+* An alert box warns the user if he selects the algorithm which may not gaurantee the shortest path.

 > Please note the algorithms use *Manhattan Heuristic* by default and diagonal movement is prohibited.